(Revised September 3, 2010)

 - Other projected sources of funding for this program/project;

 - Proof of 501 (c)(3) designation.

-Grant applications are reviewed in March and September of each year.
-Applications should be submitted by February 15 for the March meeting, and August 15 for the September meeting.
+Grant applications are reviewed in September of each year.
+Applications should be submitted no later than August 15.

 Grant applications should be limited to 3 pages (including the application form) and submitted electronically to Nancy Coomer at firstname.lastname@example.org, or faxed to 513-721-4378.
 Call 513-421-7010 ext.
 307 for questions/additional information.